digitalcredentials/sign-and-verify/README.md

 # Overview of Credential Request Flow

-The vc-http-api standard doesn't include specific methods related to credential request.
+The vc-api standard doesn't include specific methods related to credential request.
 Similarly, the credential request protocol is not overly-specified by DCC, to allow issuers flexibility to adapt it to their processes.
 But there are certain request/response elements expected by the DCC wallet, which this service can help with.
 This section describes how the DCC credential request flow relates to sign-and-verify

 ## Request Structure